is the statute of limitations for a medical malpractice lawsuit in Maryland?

 law that sets a limit on the amount of time you have to file a lawsuit after

 you have suffered some type of harm (such as an injury or a financial loss).
-Depending
+There are different deadlines depending

-on the kind of case you want to file, the deadline could be anywhere between
+on the kind of case you want to file.

 Maryland’s statute of limitations for medical malpractice cases